 Place about an inch of oil in a deep skillet and place over medium heat.
 When the oil is hot (patterns will form in the oil, known as “dancing”), shallow fry the tofu cubes until golden and crisp, turning once to insure even browning.
 Drain on parchment paper and set aside.

-Place a small amount of oil, curry paste and chile paste in a deep skillet and turn heat to medium.
+Place a small amount of oil, curry paste and chili paste in a deep skillet and turn heat to medium.
 Cook, while stirring, until the paste is creamy, about 2 minutes.
-Add garlic, onion and a dash of soy sauce and saute until onions are limp, about 2 minutes.
-Stir in carrot and daikon, a dash of soy sauce and saute for 2 minutes more.
-Stir in coriander, tumeric, brown rice syrup, tomatoes and lemon zest.
+Add garlic, onion and a dash of soy sauce and sauté until onions are limp, about 2 minutes.
+Stir in carrot and daikon, a dash of soy sauce and sauté for 2 minutes more.
+Stir in coriander, turmeric, brown rice syrup, tomatoes and lemon zest.
 Season to taste with soy sauce.
 Cover and bring to a boil.
 Reduce heat to low and cook until carrot is tender, about 15 minutes.
 Stir in fried tofu and simmer 1-2 minutes more.

 To serve, mound cooked brown rice on a plate and spoon tofu mixture over top.
-Sprinkle cilantro over top and serve hot.
+Sprinkle parsley over top and serve hot.